 According to statistics at The American Institute of Stress, the main causes of stress are; workload (46%), people issues (28%), juggling work/personal lives (20%) and lack of job security coming in at 6%.

 Related Article: A List of Strategies For Managing Stress In The Workplace

 On a positive note, because of the focused attention on workplace stress, and the national attention this topic has received, more businesses and individuals then ever, are trying to create ways to combat stress at work.
 For example, companies like BambooHR helps pay for their employees vacations.
 Talking Rain Beverage Co. offers meditation rooms, onsite gyms, and yoga classes.
-NOMATIC designs, focuses on team building by going to mountain biking, rock climbing and indoor skydiving events.
+Additionally, NOMATIC designs, focuses on team building by going mountain biking, rock climbing and indoor skydiving events.